top of page

 He is a hitting and catching instructor at Showtime.
 From 2015 to 2019, he played as a catcher and corner infielder at Helena High School in Alabama and Summit High School in Spring Hill during his senior year, reaching the state championship with both schools.
 He continued his baseball career at Bethel University, where he played as a catcher from 2019 to 2022.
 Additionally, he umpired USSSA games for two years.

-Michael Edland
+Michael Edlund

 Three year Varsity starter at Caruthers High School where he was a 2nd team All conference player as a sophomore and 1st team all conference as a junior and senior and selected to play in the Fresno County all-star game.
 Primarily an infielder but was a strong defender at every position.
 As a senior, he assumed the closer role and appeared in a dozen games.
 Hit well over .400 in his three years as a Varsity starter and an effective base stealer but was most well known for driving in runs especially late in games.
 He took a scholarship offer from Simpson University and spent his freshman year there as a two-way player getting most of his innings as a shortstop and relief pitcher.
 The following year he transferred to West Hills College where he redshirt and spent the following year as a firstbaseman.
 He then stepped away from his playing career due to injuries and spent the next nine years coaching at his alma mater Caruthers.
 He has also spent three summers coaching a collegiate summer ball team in Fresno, first two acting as the pitching coach and this past summer as the head of analytics and bench coach.